apache/drill/_docs/data-sources-and-file-formats/020-hive-to-drill-data-type-mapping.md

 ### Example Assumptions
 The example makes the following assumptions:

-* The CSV resides on the MapR file system (MapRFS) in the Drill sandbox: `/mapr/demo.mapr.com/data/`
+* The CSV resides in the following location in the Drill sandbox: `/mapr/demo.mapr.com/data/`
 * You [enabled the DECIMAL data type]({{site.baseurl}}/docs/supported-data-types#enabling-the-decimal-type) in Drill.

 ### Define an External Table in Hive